Benawi/Microverse-To-Do-list/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-Awesome books: a complete website with navigation[this](https://github.com/microverseinc/curriculum-javascript/blob/main/books/m4_full_website_v1_1.md) will be added.
+To Do list: interactive list [this](https://github.com/microverseinc/curriculum-javascript/blob/main/todo-list/m2_interactive_list.md) will be added.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>